ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is also possible the Verifier will put claims in the Attestation Results that give details about the entity that it has computed or looked up in a database.
 For example, the Verifier may be able to put a HW OEM ID Claim in the Attestation Results by performing a look up based on a UEID (serial number) it received in Attestation Evidence.

-There are no hard rules for how a Verifier processes Attestation Evidence to produce Attestation Results.
+There are no fixed rules for how a Verifier processes Attestation Evidence to produce Attestation Results.
 What is important is the Relying Party understand what the Verifier does and what its policies are.